europaphp/skeleton/src/Europa/View/readme.md

 View
 ====

-Apart from controllers, the view is the other main component in EuropaPHP.
+Apart from controllers, the view is the other main component everything revolves around in EuropaPHP.
 It is designed to give you a common API to render data to any format by implementing `ViewInterface`.

 The available views are:

 - Json
+- Jsonp
 - Php
 - Xml

-Unlink some other frameworks, views are specifically designed to be kept away from your controllers.
-Say for example we get a response from a controller:
+Unlike some other frameworks, views are specifically designed to be kept away from your controllers.
+Your view takes a context and renders that contenxt.
+Generally, a context is returned from a controller and handed off to the view to render, but you can use views as a separate component if you want to.

-    <?php

-    use Controller;
-    use Europa\Request\Http;
-    use Europa\View\Json;
-    use Europa\View\Php;
-    use Europa\View\Xml;

-    // mock a request
-    $request = new Http;
-    $request->setMethod('get');
-    $request->setParam('id', 1);

-    // action the controller and get the response
-    $context = (new User($request))->action();

-Now that you have a generic response, you can use a view to render that.
-Say the client wants JSON:

-    // { ... }
-    (new Json)->render($context);

-You may want to take the response and make it available to clients wanting XML:

-    // <xml ...
-    (new Xml)->render($context);

-Or, you may have some view scripts written in PHP that you want to render the data with:

-    // <!doctype ...
-    (new Php)->setScript('/path/path/to/my/script.php')->render($context);

-The decoupling of the view and controller relationship helps you to write more modular and reusable code, however, it is still up to you to make that code modular.

 PHP Views
 ---------

-The `Php` view can be as simple as shown above to use but there are some things you can do to set up automation.
+The `Europa\View\Php` class has extra functionality for executing view logic from within the view rather than relying on the controller to tell the view what to do.
+This includes things like accessing

 ### Accessing Variables

-As you have seen, when you render a view, it gets passed a context.
+As you have seen, when you render a PHP view, it gets passed a context.
 In order to access this context, you simply access a variable using the name of the context parameter you want.
 For example, if we are given the following context:

     [
         'param1' => 'value1',